 Nearly halfway between the two metropolitan areas of India, Delhi (655 km) and Mumbai (800 km), Udaipur is a city that is part of the state of Rajasthan.
 Udaipur is also known as “City of Lakes” or “White City”.
 Surrounded by mountains and seven lakes, it is the greenest city we have visited in India.

 We chose to put this city on the list of what we want to visit because of its location, palace, and traditional dances.
-And it turned out to be a good choice because Udaipur is one of our favorite cities that we visited in India.
+And it turned out to be a good choice because Udaipur is one of our favourite cities that we visited in India.

 What you can visit in Udaipur